 - Reduce noise levels and confusion.
-These can disorient the person.
-Turn off the TV or radio, close the curtains, or move the person to quieter surroundings.
+Turn off the TV or radio, close the curtains, or move the patient to quieter surroundings.

-- Consult the doctor if disorientation is becoming a problem.
-Disorientation can be a result of medication side effects, drug interactions, or over-medicating.
+- Consult the doctor as disorientation can also be a result of medication side effects, drug interactions, or over-medicating.

 Practical ways to prevent wandering

-- Installing child-safety devices in your home to keep doors and windows secured.
+- Install child-safety devices in your home to keep doors and windows secured.

-- Hiding items like purses, shoes, or glasses that the person would always take with them if they left the house.
+- Hide items like purses, shoes, or glasses that your loved one would always want if they left the house.

-- Acquiring comfortable chairs that restrict movement, making it difficult for the patient to stand up without assistance.
+- Acquire comfortable chairs that restrict movement, making it difficult for the patient to stand up without assistance.

-Planning for when the Alzheimer's patient does wander
+Planning for when your loved one does wander

-In case an Alzheimer’s patient in your care does wander, it’s a good idea to have a plan in place.
+In case your loved one does wander, it’s a good idea to have a plan in place.

-- Notify neighbors and local police about the Alzheimer's patient’s tendency to wander, and make sure they have your phone number.
+- Notify neighbors and local police about your loved one’s tendency to wander, and circulate your phone number.

-- Have your loved one wear an ID bracelet or ID labels in clothing.
-New digital devices using GPS or cellular technology can track the patient’s location if he or she wanders off.
+- Have your loved one wear an ID bracelet or labels in clothing.
+Digital devices using GPS technology can track your loved one’s location.

-- If a police search becomes necessary, you’ll need a recent photo of the person’s face.
-Also keep on hand some unwashed clothing to help search-and-rescue dogs.
-(To do this properly, place the clothing in a plastic bag with plastic-gloved hands, and replace the clothing monthly.)
+- In case a police search becomes necessary, have a recent photo of your loved one and some unwashed clothing to help search-and-rescue dogs.
+(Place clothing in a plastic bag with gloved hands, and replace the clothing monthly.)

-- In the U.S., sign up for the Alzheimer’s Association’s Safe Return Program, an identification system to help rescue lost Alzheimer's patients who have wandered away (see Resources section below).
+- In the U.S., sign up for the Alzheimer’s Association’s Medic Alert and Safe Return Program, an identification system to help rescue lost Alzheimer’s patients.

 How to find a missing Alzheimer’s patient